itsbcit/container-php-fpm-alma/README.md

-# docker-template
+# docker-php-fpm-centos
-Template for new BCIT Docker image repositories
+Thicc EL9 (alma) based php-fpm image with everything and the kitchen sink